st-ty1/Artix_FreshTomato/README.md

 For generating/editing Artix-specific patches installing of package diffutils should be helpful.
 If you are working with Artix or Arch Linux on wsl2/Windows then you should also install the nano package.

-(Makefile_arm_alternate.patch: Instead of removing the *.la-files in router/Makefile, same effect can be reached by amending the *.la-files instead with an amended LIB-path.
+(Makefile_arm_alternate.patch: Instead of removing the *.la-files in router/Makefile, same effect can be reached by amending the *.la-files instead with an amended LIB path.
 This is done by using Makefile_arm_alternate.patch on Makefile)

 BR